Original Release Date: June 19, 2019

 Part of the fun in making your own skincare products is that you can make whatever you want!!
 It's fun to experiment with ingredients and techniques, and allows us to exercise our imagination!

 If you are a beginner though, it can be nice to have a basic recipe to start with.
 Something foolproof that can help you get started and gain confidence.

-When I first started making soap, I watched a ton a videos on YouTube to learn as much as I could and then found an in person class to check out.
+When I first started making soap, I watched a ton of videos on YouTube to learn as much as I could and then found an in-person class to check out.
 Learning online can be a good start, but actually doing the thing is how you will learn and grow your skills.

 To find an in-person class in your area, just search "soapmaking class in (your city).
 In Calgary, I went to one held by Soap and More, which is a supply store here.

 For soapmaking, pick an easy recipe to start.
 Something with just a few oils and if you want, a fragrance or EO.